-This graph displays the number of personnel from a specific personnel group with a specific capability assigned to each mission scenario over all time periods.
+This graph displays the number of personnel from a single personnel group for a single capability assigned to each mission scenario over all time periods.
 The personnel group and capability (Joint Capability Area) must be selected from the dropdown menus.